The intrinsic cohomology ring of the universal compactified Jacobian over the moduli space of stable curves: Introduction

 \subsection{Acknowledgements}

-We are grateful to Dima Arinkin, Soumik Ghosh, Sam Molcho, Miguel Moreira, Rahul Pandharipande, Weite Pi, Aaron Pixton, and Johannes Schmitt for helpful discussions.
+We are grateful to Dima Arinkin, Yang Cao, Soumik Ghosh, Sam Molcho, Miguel Moreira, Rahul Pandharipande, Dan Petersen, Weite Pi, Aaron Pixton, Johannes Schmitt, and Charles Vial for helpful discussions.
 The results proven here were first presented by J.S.~and Q.Y.~in the workshop ``A Saturday of Moduli'' at ETH Z\"urich in June 2025.

 Y.B.~was supported by June E Huh Visiting Fellowship.
 D.M.~was supported by a Simons Investigator Grant.
 J.S.~was supported by the NSF Grant DMS-2301474 and a Sloan Research Fellowship.